As part of Procurement Heads' commitment to sustainability, the team has become Sustainable Procurement Pledge Ambassadors.

 I saw a video on LinkedIn, featuring David Attenborough and Jane Goodall, asking how can it be, that the most advanced species on the planet, ignore the warning signals and ultimately may destroy its own home and future.
 The message resonated so I shared the video and the response was outstanding.

 A lot of Procurement leaders, academics and industry players came back and said we need to do more.
 Their encouragement provided the motivation to actually do something, so when I spoke with Bertrand Conqueret – CPO and President of Henkel’s Global Supply Chain – on the following Saturday morning foundational idea for the Sustainable Procurement Pledge was created.

 We decided to formalise a pledge, based on the principles of the UN Global Compact.
-We engaged with several academics, sustainability professionals across our organisations and reached out to Procurement multipliers and opinion makers to collect feedback and good ideas on how to deploy.
+We engaged with several academics, and sustainability professionals across our organisations and reached out to Procurement multipliers and opinion makers to collect feedback and good ideas on how to deploy.
 Today’s SPP is the result of this super-inclusive process, the pledge was therefore created by many and intended for all.

 Since then, thankfully, the Sustainable Procurement Pledge has resonated with people from across the world.
 The number of Ambassadors continues to increase every day.

 What are your visions of where the SPP will go to?

 What we wanted to achieve from the beginning was a professional grassroots movement that is particularly valuable for people who don’t benefit from working for companies that take this topic too seriously.

 Henkel and Bayer take it very seriously so Bertrand and I are therefore privileged that we get to do what we believe is right.
 Unfortunately, the feedback we collect is that there are so many Procurement people out there, who as practitioners, don’t enjoy that support from their leadership.

 So, we wanted to empower and equip our practitioners so they can work with their management to gradually change, but also actively make personal changes now.